ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The trick is to connect to identify who, and figure out why.
 Then connect nodes across time.
 Aka past events/history.

+Another trick: you don't need to finish/complete each level on its own before proceeding to the next.
+You can do who, what, why for one party, then move to the next.
+If you insist on completing each level by itself, you run out of cognitive load.

 ## Who